Bridled honeyeater

 The bridled honeyeater (Bolemoreus frenatus) is a species of bird in the family Meliphagidae with distinctive rein-like markings on its face that is endemic to northeastern Queensland.
 It is found in subtropical or tropical moist upland forests and subtropical or tropical rainforests, usually above 300 meters.
 In winter, it descends to lower forests including mangroves, and can sometimes be seen in more open habitats.

 Description

 The bridled honeyeater is a medium to large dusky honeyeater with a white gape and bicoloured bill.
 It has a blue eye with a yellow line below and white line behind, a yellow tuft on ear and a large, white-grey patch on the side of the neck.

 Taxonomy and systematics

 The scientific name for the bridled honeyeater is Bolemoreus frenatus (Ramsay, 1874).
 Initially designated Ptilotis frenata Ramsay, E.P.
 1874, then Lichenostomus frenatus and lastly Bolemoreus frenatus.

+The bird was also called Dorothina frenata when it was placed in the family melithreptide by Gregory Mathews in Volume XI of Birds of Australia p.478.

 Both the bridled honeyeater and Eungella honeyeater were previously placed in the genus Lichenostomus, but were moved to Bolemoreus after a molecular phylogenetic analysis, published in 2011, showed that the original genus was not a natural unit.
 The bird belongs to the family Meliphagidae.